When: Thursday, August 17, 2017, 4-10 pm

 The USO strengthens America’s military service members by keeping them connected to family, home and country, throughout their service to the nation.

 The USO is not part of the federal government.
-A congressionally chartered, private organization, the USO relies on the generosity of individuals, organizations and corporations to support its activities, and is powered by a family of volunteers to accomplish our mission of connection.
+A congressionally chartered, private organization, the USO relies on individuals, organizations and corporations to support its activities, and is powered by a family of volunteers.

 USO Congressional Caucus